CosmoAI-AES/CosmoAI-AES.github.io/docs/scripts/Roulette Resimulation.md

 ```
 The resulting CSV file (roulette.csv) can be fed to the resimulator.

+Below, we will try to explain briefly how the roulette output file
+work.
+See the [Roulette Formalism](/docs/model/Roulette) for a more
+detailed mathematical model.

+(This is **under construction**)

 ## The Roulette Output file

 The output file has most of the familiar columns from the input,